-Look, don’t get mad, but according to research and video evidence available, chimpanzees do much better on short term visual memory tasks than humans.
+Look, don’t get mad about this, but according to research and video evidence available, chimpanzees do much better on short term visual memory tasks than humans.
 This ability has to be seen to be believed and below are a few videos to astound you.

 Could this be faked digitally?
 Sure.
-You could just teach the chimp to press squares at random and then using digital editing, you could put the right numbers in the video to make it only look like the chimp had guessed correctly.
-You might also use deep fakes to create a really convincing digital chimp and then direct it to choose the right squares.
-None of that is what’s going on here, however.
-The research is real.
+You could just teach the chimp to press squares at random and then using digital editing, you could put the right numbers in the video to make it only look like the chimp had guessed correctly, etc., but the research is real.

-On Twitter, you can see people arguing that a trained human could do as well on the memory test designed by researcher Tetsuro Matsuzawa, but the reality is, no human has.
+On Twitter, you can see people arguing that a trained human could do as well on the memory test designed by researcher Tetsuro Matsuzawa, but no human has.
 Humans have definitely tried, some with hours and days of practice.
 While some humans do much better than most of us, none could beat the chimps in Matsuzawa’s lab.
-With.a human brain, we simply cannot do what they can.
+With a human brain, we simply cannot do what they can.
 In just 0.65 seconds Matsuzawa’s star chimp can easily remember the location of 9 digits placed at random on a computer screen.
 The chimp can subsequently point to these numerals when the digits are quickly covered and hidden.
 We can’t.
 They can.
-Ha ha on humans.
-Okay, now calm down.

 The reason chimps beat us at this appears to be that during evolution humans traded a lot of short term memory space in our primate brains for the speech centers we now have which allow us to use complex symbolic language.
 We can talk and they can’t.
-Ha ha on chimps!
+Ha ha!
 We win!
 Go humans.

 Still, we can’t beat them at short term visual memory tasks.
 Watch this video showing an amazing chimp computer skill.